Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 Great, we have the logic.
 We should render the rows of controls we've been talking about.

-{crop-start: 77, crop-end: 96, format: javascript}
+{crop-start: 77, crop-end: 96, format: javascript, line-numbers: false}
 ![Render the year ControlRow](code_samples/es6v2/components/Controls/index.js)

 This is once more generalized code, but it's used for a single example: the `year` filter.